-The date must be before or equal to the earliest order entry date in the JJ NMDS.
+The first service contact date must be before or equal to the earliest order start date in the JJ NMDS.

 The young person's age at the first service contact date (calculated using DOB) should be at least 10 years.